bennerhq/fcsv/README.md

 ## TO-DO

-- Smarter handeling of typed variables in expression evalueation
 - Control CSV delimiters from cli
 - Handle misformatted CSV files
 - Handle CSV with and without headline